Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 Updates
 -------

-When we publish new QWT version, it's usually pushed to the `current-testing` or `unstable` repository first.
+When we publish a new QWT version, it's usually pushed to the `current-testing` or `unstable` repository first.
 To use versions from current-testing, run this in dom0:

 `qubes-dom0-update --enablerepo=qubes-dom0-current-testing qubes-windows-tools`

-That command will download a new QWT .iso from the testing repository.
+That command will download a new QWT `.iso` from the testing repository.
 It goes without saying that you should **backup your VMs** before installing anything from testing repos.